Cobble Hill Tree Fund

 at Cobble Hill Park

-Please download a copy of our flyer here.
+Please download a copy of the Cobble Hill Tree Fund Plant Sale Flyer 2015 here.

 The Fund is dedicated to planting trees, providing education on the care of trees, and the on-going beautification of our community.

 Over a 50-year lifetime, a tree generates $31,250 worth of oxygen, provides $62,000 worth of air pollution control, recycles $37,500 worth of water, and controls $31,250 worth of soil erosion.
 (USDA Forest Service Pamphlet #R1-92-100) Total: $162,000 — quite a return on a $750 investment!